The two most common complaints with clock repairs is the cost for what is done and the long time that it takes.

-Please view these information tabs to learn about our Mechanical Clock Movement Restoration service.
+Please view these information tabs to learn about our Mechanical Clock Movement Restoration services

 We are located in Huntington, MA, in the USA.
-This is old clock country, here as Huntington, and not far from the retired factories of Seth Thomas, New Haven, Waterbury, Ansonia, Westfield Watch, Chelsea Clock Co, and more.
-This region is where the great clock manufacturers produced countless quality clocks that are sought after even a century later.
+This is clock country here because Huntington is not far from where all those old clock factories were.
+Seth Thomas, New Haven, Waterbury, Ansonia, Westfield Watch, Chelsea Clock Co, and more.
+This region is where the great clock manufacturers produced countless quality clocks.
+They produced quality that are sought after even a century later.

 Clockworks Clock Supply Origin

-Clockworks Clock Supply Origin started out as Nepaug Clockworks in the mid 1940’s by Robert Tonkin from a section called Nepaug in New Hartford, CT.
-He was doing his clock repair out of his house in Nepaug and then also a Jewelers that was across from the old Seth Thomas factory in Thomaston, CT.
+Clockworks clock supply started out as Nepaug Clockworks in the mid 1940’s by Robert Tonkin.
+This was from a section called Nepaug in New Hartford, CT.
+Clock repair service from a barn near the house in Nepaug.
+Also working for a Jeweler that was across from the old Seth Thomas factory in Thomaston, CT.

-In 1991 his nephew (me) James Stoudenmire took an interest in what he was doing and started to follow suite, joining NAWCC in 1994 and was in full swing with clocks.
-With his experience and knowledge backing up the clock ventures, I learned everything I could about clock repair and the clock industry.
-I took up a clock repair internship at Goldsmith Jewelers, owned by Ludwig Goldsmith in Wilbraham, MA.
-There I would work for free learning about more about clocks and repairing them.
+In 1991 his nephew (me) James Stoudenmire took an interest in what he was doing and started to follow suite.
+Joining NAWCC in 1994 and was in full swing with clocks.
+Taking up a clock repair internship at Goldsmith Jewelers, owned by Ludwig Goldsmith in Wilbraham, MA.
+Also an apprentice for another clock and watch maker named Al Descorcy of Al's clock shop.
+Working for free but learning about more about clocks and repairing them.
 We would go to all the NAWCC shows that happened within a about 200 miles of us.
-At the shows we would watch the experts explain various details about special clocks and how to re pivot and all this.
-I would meet other clockmakers and get there opinions on certain problem units and so forth.
+At the shows we would watch the experts explain various things.
+Things like details about special clocks and how to re pivot and all this.
+Meeting other clock makers and getting there opinions on certain problem units and so forth.

-These days we have a full stack clock repair center, industrial clock cleaning machines, several lathe setups, both Bergeron and KWM bushing setups, Gear cutters and a mountain of old clock movements separated by maker.
-At the same time we have the retail side of offering everything from moon gears to quartz clock hands and mainsprings to full blown tubular bell clock kits.
-We stock all the German made units and also the more economical India made units and battery operated.
+These days we have a full stack clock repair center.
+We have industrial clock cleaning machines and various lathe setups.
+Using both Bergeron and KWM bushing devices and Gear cutters.
+We have maybe 1 or 2 thousand old clock movements separated by country of manufacturer and the maker.
+At the same time running the clockworks.com retail side of offering everything from moon gears to quartz clock hands to full tubular bell clock kits.
+We offer a complete line of mechanical and battery operated clock movements.

 - If we need a part, we go to the next section of the building and get it, from either our retail supply or our antique supply.

-- If we need to cut a gear or pivot something, we go to another room and do it.
+- If we need to cut a gear or make a pivot, we go to another room and do it.

-When someone calls and has a clock issue, if we can't solve their issue, it's most likely not solvable.
+When someone emails us to firstname.lastname@example.org and has a clock issue, if clockworks.com can't solve their issue, it's most likely not solvable.

 Mechanical Clock Cleaning Service

-Our Mechanical Clock Cleaning Service is the first step of a movement restoration.
+clockworks.com Mechanical Clock Cleaning Service is the first step of a movement restoration.
 The movement needs to have the old oil removed in order to determine where bushings are needed.
-We shake the gear train up and down to test the movement for potential bushings .
+We shake the gear train up and down to test the movement for potential bushings.
 A mark is then placed where we find a bushing is needed.
 If the movement is gummed up with old oil the gears will not move up and down like they should.
-Therefore a cleaning is always the first step of getting a movement overhauled.
+Therefore a cleaning is always the first step of getting a movement restored.

 If you choose to send it in for a cleaning and inspection, we will assess what the movement needs and quote you for what further work should be done, if any.
 If you do not want to have any more work done on the movement despite our recommendations, or if it does not need any, we will oil it and send it back.